 Manila transportation system is not one of its success stories, with the congested city straining with regular traffic jams at all time of the day.
 On our ride to hotel from airport, the Grab driver even lamented his city with the “best traffic jams in the world”.

 The most popular of travel modes is the public jeepney, which has been in use since the years after World War II.
-Auto rickshaws or “tricycles” and pedicabs are used for short distances.
+For short distances, auto rickshaws or “tricycles” and pedicabs are used.
 It also has rapid mass rail transit although with grossly inadequate coverage.
-Grab is the sole private-hired carrier with Uber exiting the market in 2018.
+With Uber exiting the market in 2018, Grab is the sole private-hired carrier.

 The Jeepney is certainly the iconic face of Philippines, with decorations which have become a familiar symbol of the country culture and art.
 It’s the most popular means of public transportation.
-They are known for their crowded seating, cramping 12-15 passengers sitting knee to knee.
-Since jeepneys are not subsidized by the authority, drivers operate on a system wherein their wages are solely determined by the amount of commuters they picked up.
+They are infamous for crowded seating, cramping 12-15 passengers sitting knee to knee.
+As the state do not subsidized jeepneys, the drivers function on a system wherein their wages are determined by the amount of commuters they picked up.
 Given this and the lack of designated jeepney stops, drivers would stop anywhere along their route to pick up and drop off passengers.

 A motorised pedicab and a cycle rickshaw, two really exotic ways to travel.
 The cab has two seating areas that face each other.
 The seat that faces forward is the wider seat and is less than a meter long.
-The seat facing backwards is narrower and meant for children, although you may see teenagers sitting on them too.
+The seat facing the back is narrower and meant for children but teenagers may be spotted sitting on them too.

 Best practice is to always confirm fare before getting on, although most foreigners probably will not have many opportunities to use pedicabs.
 Also they don’t normally travel more that two kilometres “point-to-point”.